-The Accountancy curriculum at Bentley emphasizes an understanding of underlying principles of accounting and their application to management situations.
-Building on the foundation of the General Education and Business Core requirements, Accountancy majors at Bentley focus on auditing, cost accounting, tax, financial accounting, and the use of information technology in accounting functions.
-All Accountancy majors acquire a core of technical knowledge, including training in computer applications, so that they may understand the design, implementation and review of a fully automated accounting system.
+The Accountancy curriculum at Bentley enables students to develop an understanding of accounting principles and their application to management situations.
+Building on the General Education and Business Core requirements, Accountancy majors at Bentley focus on auditing, cost accounting, tax, financial accounting and the use of information technology in accounting functions.
+All Accountancy majors acquire a core technical knowledge, including training in computer applications, so that they may understand the design, implementation and review of a fully automated accounting system.
 An internship, offered to qualified students, provides a way for high achieving students to gain valuable work experience, which in turn can lead to greater job opportunities.

 In addition to the specific major requirements described below, students must also complete the General Education Curriculum, and additional degree requirements for business majors, including the General Business Core, focused-course requirements, and additional electives.

 |AC 312||Financial Accounting and Reporting II||3|

 |AC 412||Advanced Accounting||3|

 |AC 470||Financial Statement Auditing||3|

 |Any AC course, not otherwise required, can fulfill the AC elective.||3|

 A NOTE ON CPA (CERTIFIED PUBLIC ACCOUNTANT) REQUIREMENTS